renwudao24/SODIndoorLoc/README.md

 &emsp;&emsp;School of Surveying and Geo-Informatics<br>
 &emsp;&emsp;Shandong Jianzhu University<br>
 **3 Cite Request**<br>
-&emsp;&emsp;Jingxue Bi.
+Jingxue Bi.
 Supplementary Open Dataset for WiFi Fingerprint-based Indoor Localization. https://github.com/renwudao24/SODIndoorLoc.<br>
 **4 Files**<br>
 &emsp;&emsp;Three folders denote 3 buildings, CETC331, HCXY, and SYL.<br>
 **(1)Two csv files are in the CETC331 folder**<br>
-&emsp;&emsp;<font color=Blue>Training_CETC331.csv</font>: Data used for training models in the CETC331 building.<br>
+&emsp;&emsp;<font color="Blue">Training_CETC331.csv</font>: Data used for training models in the CETC331 building.<br>
-&emsp;&emsp;<font color=Blue>Testing_CETC331.csv</font>:Data used to test models in the CETC331 building.
+&emsp;&emsp;<font color="Blue">Testing_CETC331.csv</font>:Data used to test models in the CETC331 building.
 At each TP, 10 samples are stored in the sheet.<br>
 **(2) Six csv files are in the HCXY folder**<br>
-&emsp;&emsp;<font color=Blue>Training_HCXY_All_30.csv</font>: Data used for training models in the HCXY building with all detected MACs.
+&emsp;&emsp;<font color="Blue">Training_HCXY_All_30.csv</font>: Data used for training models in the HCXY building with all detected MACs.
 At each RP, there are 30 samples stored in the sheet.<br>
-&emsp;&emsp;<font color=Blue>Training_HCXY_AP_30.csv</font>: Data used for training models in the HCXY building with MACs of pre-installed APs.
+&emsp;&emsp;<font color="Blue">Training_HCXY_AP_30.csv</font>: Data used for training models in the HCXY building with MACs of pre-installed APs.
 At each RP, there are 30 samples stored in the sheet.<br>
 &emsp;&emsp;<font color=Blue>Training_HCXY_All_Avg.csv</font>: Data used for training models in the HCXY building with all detected MACs.
 At each RP, there is only 1 sample stored in the sheet.
 The sample is the average of 30 samples.<br>
 &emsp;&emsp;<font color=Blue>Training_HCXY_AP_Avg.csv</font>: Data used for training models in the HCXY building with MACs of pre-installed APs.
 At each RP, there is only 1 sample stored in the sheet.
 The sample is the average of 30 samples.<br>
 &emsp;&emsp;<font color=Blue>Testing_HCXY_All.csv</font>:Data used to test models in the HCXY building with all detected MACs.
 At each TP, 10 samples are stored in the sheet.<br>